30+ Graphic Design Movies Every Designer Should Watch for Inspiration [Audio Version]

 In addition to feature films from which you can get ideas, techniques, and tools for visual art, there are also many documentaries about various directions and representatives of graphic design and art.
 Harmonious, coherent, and impressive motion pictures should be sought from experienced directors, as a rule.

-We have prepared a collection of cool (both in content and form) films that will help the graphic designer to develop new ideas through viewing trends in the field of visual art.
+We have prepared a collection of cool (both in content and form) graphic design movies that will help the graphic designer to develop new ideas through viewing trends in the field of visual art.

 There is no doubt that everyone has seen this film, but it is simply impossible not to include it in the list of must-watch movies for designers.
 French director Jean-Pierre Jeunet has created such a vivid, attractive, delicious love story that modern aesthetics is simply unthinkable without it.
 Amelie is a perfect blend of color, rhythm, music, and inspiration with an off-the-charts concentration of charming weirdos per square meter of film.
 Amelie is the beauty, only written in different letters.